wesleybeckner/general_applications_of_neural_networks/docs/S5_Time_Series_Analysis.md

 <a name='x.5.2'></a>

-### 6.5.2 Exercise-Discussion: How Would You Create a General Forecast Model?
+### 🏋️ Exercise-Discussion 5.1: How Would You Create a General Forecast Model?

 [back to top](#top)